 A major update to Task 1 occurred within the Small Tunas Species Group that decided to include in the small tuna official list of species, the species Scomberomorus commerson (Lacepède, 1800) known as "narrow-barred Spanish mackerel" (FAO code: COM).
 Several COM catches series were included in Task 1, based on the historical recovery of COM catches in the Mediterranean Sea (Di Natale et al., 2020) combined with the FAO catches series (National statistics reported to FAO) explicitly requested to FAO for that meeting.
-These COM Task 1 nominal catches (Table 13 of SCI-07), adopted as preliminary, should be fully revised by the ICCAT CPCs.
+These COM Task 1 nominal catches (Table 13 of the 2021 Secretariat Report on Research and Statistics), adopted as preliminary, should be fully revised by the ICCAT CPCs.

-All the other T1NC, T2CE and T2SZ dataset revisions (details in Tables 13, 16 and 17 of SCI-07, respectively) were presented and approved by the respective Species Groups during the 2020 intersessional meetings.
+All the other T1NC, T2CE and T2SZ dataset revisions (details in Tables 13, 16 and 17 of the 2021 Secretariat Report on Research and Statistics, respectively) were presented and approved by the respective Species Groups during the 2020 intersessional meetings.